Skip to Content

 There is nothing as cool as learning to cook ethnic cuisine than in the country of ethnicity!

-In Thailand cooking classes about where you can learn from a professional Thai cook about flavours, ingredients and techniques.
+Take a Thai cooking class and learn from a professional Thai cook about flavours, ingredients and techniques.
 Learn how to make pastes from scratch, then sit down and eat it at the end of your class.

 Thai curry paste ingredients